MrCode200/oracle/README.md

 ---

 *For more detailed implementation guides and advanced usage scenarios, visit [https://app.devin.ai/wiki/MrCode200/oracle](https://app.devin.ai/wiki/MrCode200/oracle)*
-`❗ The detailed Documentation is written by AI, and not all is covered correctly or 100% correct!
+`❗ The detailed Documentation is written by AI, and not all is covered correctly (~95% correct)!
 (Most of the Information is correct though)`

 ## Notes